Leon Genetic Sequence – aging in the Marvel Universe

 The DCU doesn’t have convenient genetic engineers space gods.
 And it generally puts less of an emphasis on genetics as the go-to explanation, with the exception of the metagene.

 Still, some GMs might wish to use the LGS in their DC campaign.
 Once this decision has been taken, there are numerous possible source for an LGS-like phenomenon.
-Random ideas include:

-- The first pass of the Godwave is the simplest approach, with “long youth” humans appearing as the gods do.
+- The first pass of the Godwave is the simplest approach.
+With “long youth” humans appearing as the gods do.

 - The Ian Karkull incident, which altered the aging of many JSA members, might have echoed up and down the timeline.
 If so it changed reality to add people with LGS-like characteristics in the entire past, present and future.

 Perhaps the death of the Immortal Man occurred differently.
 Perhaps he deliberately sacrificed himself so that many people on the soon-to-be New Earth would be blessed with LGS-like characteristics.

 - Perhaps the LGS is actually a sort of anti-Anti-Life Equation, granting superior free spirit, non-conformity, youth and vitality to those happy subjects who host it in their subconscious.

 Helper(s): Roy Cowan, Frank Murdock, Adam Fuqua.